This website provides information for general purposes only.Read our full disclaimer

 What Is the Exit Strategy and Liquidity Structure?

-Golden Visa funds are either open-ended (allowing periodic redemptions), closed-ended (capital locked until maturity at 6-10 years), or semi-open (limited redemption windows after an initial lock-up).
+Golden Visa funds are commonly described as open-ended (allowing periodic redemptions), closed-ended (capital locked until maturity, often 6-10 years), or semi-open (limited redemption windows after an initial lock-up).

 The Five-Year Trap

 This is one of the most common misalignments we see.
-An investor's Golden Visa requires a qualifying investment maintained for five years.
+An investor's Golden Visa requires a qualifying investment maintained through the residency period.
 They subscribe to a closed-ended fund with an eight-year term.
-After five years, they have their citizenship — but their capital is locked for another three years.
+They reach permanent-residence eligibility at year five, but under the new Nationality Law citizenship eligibility is now seven years (EU/CPLP nationals) or ten years (other nationalities) away — so fund lock-up, residency, and citizenship milestones rarely line up neatly.

 Before subscribing, map out the timeline explicitly.